Cervical polyps: Introduction

 Cervical polyps: Misdiagnosis

 Symptoms of cervical polyps can be similar to symptoms of other disease and conditions, such as cervical cancer, uterine cancer, gonorrhea, nongonococcal urethritis, and possibly other sexually transmitted diseases.
 Because of this, it is vital that women and sexually active girls seek regular medical care.
-Getting regular medical ...more misdiagnosis »
+Getting regular medical examinations ...more misdiagnosis »

 Symptoms of Cervical polyps